YosefLab/Compass/docs/_sources/Compass-Settings.rst.txt

 ------------------

 **\-\-output-dir** [DIR]
-   Final directory for final output files (e.g., reactions.txt).
+   Final directory for final output files (e.g., reactions.tsv).
+Defaults to ./ (the same directory the command was run from).

 **\-\-temp-dir** [DIR]
    Directory to store partial results for completed samples in a dataset (used to resume interrupted runs).
+   Defaults to ./_tmp.

 **\-\-list-genes** [FILE]
    File to output a list of metabolic genes needed for selected metabolic model.